ewa1do/ewa1do/README.md

 #### :man_technologist: About Me:

 - 🇻🇪 I'm a Software Developer from Venezuela
-- 🔭 I'm looking to landing my first job as a Web Developer
+- 🔭 I'm looking to land my first job as a Web Developer
 - 🌱 Proficiency with Javascript in the Frontend
 - ⚡ Currently learning Backend Development with Node.js
 - 🧠 Lifelong Learner